mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 # Migration Guide: Advanced Cluster New Sharding Schema

 **Objective**: Use this guide to migrate your existing `advanced_cluster` configurations to the new sharding schema introduced in version 1.18.0.
 The new sharding schema allows you to scale shards independently.
-Exiting sharding configurations continue to work, although the software issues deprecation messages if you use the legacy schema.
+Existing sharding configurations continue to work, although the software issues deprecation messages if you use the legacy schema.

 - [Migration Guide: Advanced Cluster New Sharding Schema](#migration-guide-advanced-cluster-new-sharding-schema)
   - [Overview of schema changes](#overview-of-schema-changes)